Urumi: Structure

-The urumi hilt is constructed from iron or brass and is identical to that of the talwar, complete with a crossguard and frequently a slender knucklebow.
+The hilt of an urumi is constructed from iron or brass and is identical to that of the talwar, complete with a crossguard and frequently a slender knucklebow.
 The typical handle is termed a "disc hilt" from the prominent disc-shaped flange surrounding the pommel.
 The pommel often has a short decorative spike-like protrusion projecting from its centre.
 The blade is fashioned from flexible edged steel measuring 0.75 to 1 in in width.
 Ideally, the length of the blade should be the same as the wielder's armspan, usually between 4 and 5.5 ft.
 Multiple blades are often attached to a single handle.
 The Sri Lankan variation can have up to 32 blades and is typically dual-wielded, with one in each hand.

 Use

 The urumi is handled like a flail but requires less strength since the blade combined with centrifugal force is sufficient to inflict injury.
-As with other "soft" weapons, urumi wielders learn to follow and control the momentum of the blade with each swing, thus techniques include spins and agile manoeuvres.
-These long-reaching spins make the weapon particularly well suited to fighting against multiple opponents.
-When not in use, the urumi is worn coiled around the waist like a belt, with the handle at the wearer's side like a conventional sword.
+As with other "soft" weapons, proper use of the urumi requires control over the momentum of the blade.
+Thus, techniques used when wielding one include spins and agile manoeuvres.
+When not in use, the urumi is usually worn coiled around the waist like a belt, with the handle at the wearer's side.

 Edgar Thurston, British phrenologist and ethnographer, documented the use of urumi by "Tiyans" in his study Castes and Tribes of Southern India.